SiFTW/MitchellLabWebsite/content/publication/nf-κb-fingerprinting-reveals-heterogeneous-nf-κb-composition-in-diffuse-large-b-cell-lymphoma/index.md

   - Andrea Pepper
   - Simon Mitchell
 draft: false
-abstract:
-  Introduction.
-Improving treatments for Diffuse Large B-Cell Lymphoma (DLBCL) is
-    challenged by the vast heterogeneity of the disease.
+abstract: "Introduction.
+Improving treatments for Diffuse Large B-Cell Lymphoma (DLBCL) is challenged by the vast heterogeneity of the disease.
 Nuclear factor-κB (NF-κB) is frequently aberrantly activated in DLBCL.
 Transcriptionally active NF-κB is a dimer containing either RelA, RelB or cRel, but the variability in the composition of NF-κB between and within DLBCL cell populations is not known.
-Discussion.
-Our results show that the composition of NF-κB is highly heterogeneous in DLBCL and predictive of how DLBCL cells will respond to microenvironmental stimuli.
-We find that commonly occurring mutations in the NF-κB signaling pathway reduce DLBCL’s response to microenvironmental stimuli.
-  NF-κB fingerprinting is a widely applicable analysis technique to quantify NF-κB heterogeneity in B cell malignancies that reveals functionally significant differences in NF-κB composition within and between cell populations.
 Results.
 Here we describe a new flow cytometry-based analysis technique termed “NF-κB fingerprinting” and demonstrate its applicability to DLBCL cell lines, DLBCL core-needle biopsy samples, and healthy donor blood samples.
 We find each of these cell populations has a unique NF-κB fingerprint and that widely used cell-of-origin classifications are inadequate to capture NF-κB heterogeneity in DLBCL.
 Computational modeling predicts that RelA is a key determinant of response to microenvironmental stimuli, and we experimentally identify substantial variability in RelA between and within ABC-DLBCL cell lines.
 We find that when we incorporate NF-κB fingerprints and mutational information into computational models we can predict how heterogeneous DLBCL cell populations respond to microenvironmental stimuli, and we validate these predictions experimentally.
+Discussion.
+Our results show that the composition of NF-κB is highly heterogeneous in DLBCL and predictive of how DLBCL cells will respond to microenvironmental stimuli.
+We find that commonly occurring mutations in the NF-κB signaling pathway reduce DLBCL’s response to microenvironmental stimuli.
+NF-κB fingerprinting is a widely applicable analysis technique to quantify NF-κB heterogeneity in B cell malignancies that reveals functionally significant differences in NF-κB composition within and between cell populations."
 publication: Frontiers in Oncology
 publication_short: Front.
 Oncol.
 featured: true